hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

 - `componentDidCatch` around all pages
   - in routes

-- `pageState` zo klein mogelijk houden

 - `React.memo`

-- windowing/batch rendering
-  - just make a widget out of it

 ## Francesco
 - type safety when using the spread operator and inference in lambdas